jimgoo/quantcluster/README.md

 </ul>
 <p>If you have Python and pip, you can install the QuantCluster Command Line Interface (CLI) with</p>
 <pre class="lang-py prettyprint prettyprinted"><code>pip install git+git://github.com/quantcluster/quantcluster.git<br />cd quantcluster/<br />python setup.py install<br /></code></pre>
-<p>Check that everything is working by listing all public images</p>
+<p>Check that everything is working by listing all Amazon EC2 public images that can be spun up as a cluster</p>
 <pre class="lang-py prettyprint prettyprinted"><code>quantcluster listpublic</code></pre>